autodesk-platform-services/aps-clash-data-view/README.md

 1. After logging in, on top left of navigation panel, select one hub, then select one project.
 2. After selecting one project, the active modelsets in this activeproject will be listed.
 3. Click one modelset, all clash instances will be displayed.
-All documents of this modelset will also be loaded in Forge viewer
+All documents of this modelset will also be loaded in APS viewer
-4. Select one clash, the corresponding clash will be highlighted in Forge viewer.
+4. Select one clash, the corresponding clash will be highlighted in APS viewer.

 ## Technology Architecture